wenet-e2e/wenet/docs/UIO.md

 to ensure the global randomness of data.

 The new IO method takes into account both small data sets and large data sets， and provides two data reading methods.
 We call it UIO.
-The overall design of UIO is shown in the figure below：
+The overall design of UIO is shown in the figure below:

 ![UIO System Design](./images/UIO_system.png)

 Some necessary explanations about the above figure:
 - Small IO(raw) supports small datasets, which we call raw mode.
 This mode only supports local file reading.
 The required documents must be sorted into Kaldi style file: wav.scp and text.(It's the same as before)